davidhudman/advocate-interview-01/Readme.md

   - Requires Authorization header: `Bearer mock_token`
   - Returns user details if found
   - Returns 404 if user does not exist

+### Sync Endpoints

+- `POST /sync` - Manually trigger the synchronization process
+  - Fetches all pending users
+  - Sends them to the CRM API
+  - Updates their sync status based on results
+  - Returns counts of successful and failed syncs

 ## Testing the Application